kcconsigo/MagentoMicrosoftPlaywright_Java/README.md

-**My Microsoft Playwright Automation for Magento Add to Cart Application**
+**My Microsoft Playwright Automation for Magento Add to Cart Application - which the scope is user creates his/her account and order his/her items through add to cart**